 Regular online guidance, resources and ideas for parents and carers of children with VI is being updated regularly on Sight Advice FAQ, the website which answers questions about VI, eye health or being newly diagnosed with a sight condition.
 The website now includes a section of questions and answers on topics linked to coronavirus.

 We are being asked about service delivery, policy and standards in relation to coronavirus.
-Children with VI should continue to have access to specialist support as far as possible, but it is a huge challenge to local authorities given the lockdown restrictions and impact of staffing shortages.
+Children with VI should continue to have access to specialist support as far as possible.
 If you have service information that might help other services to adapt their provision, please let us know so that we can share it.